 - A digital badge for use on all your digital marketing collateral to announce your win

 - Inclusion of your product image and company details including logo on the Winners page of www.iotglobalawards.com

 - Coverage in our post events round up in IoT Now magazine Q2 2024 and online on all our portals.

 - Full social media coverage to our full network

 - A video wrap-up clip which will include your logo and winning category

 Entries will be judged against the criteria outlined in each of the category descriptions and the specific information requested on the entry forms.

-Assessment by the judges will take place from September 2020 through to the middle of October 2020 and discussions and decisions will be based solely on the information supplied by entrants.
+Assessment by the judges will take place from January 2024 through to the beginning of February 2024 and discussions and decisions will be based solely on the information supplied by entrants.
 The decision of the judges will be final.

 Who are the judges?

 The Panel is comprised of leading industry and subject matter experts, analysts, directors, CEOs and academics.
 Follow this link to view the judges' profiles.